niltonlqjr/docker-disccofan/README.md

 ./run-docker-host.sh
 ```
 - **Inside the running container**, put the desired network interface in parameters `btl_tcp_if_include` and `oob_tcp_if_include` (You can use the script [init_container.sh](https://github.com/niltonlqjr/docker-disccofan/blob/main/scripts/init_container.sh), that is copied to /home/mpi/ to do this);
+- Finally, you can use disccofan as you wish.